The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 140903A}

-This short GRB is exceptional in its class in that it has an observed X-ray break \citep{troja16}.
-The X-ray light curve (Fig. \ref{fig:140903a}) is consistent with $p\approx2.3$ and $\nu_c > \nu > \nu_m$ in an ISM-like CBM.
+This short GRB is exceptional in its class in that it has an observed X-ray jet break \citep{troja16}.
+The X-ray light curve (Fig. \ref{fig:140903a}) is consistent with $p\approx2.3$ and $\nu_m < \nu < \nu_c$ in an ISM-like CBM.
 However, the radio light curve at 6.1 GHz is inconsistent with this and would, instead, require a wind-type CBM (unlikely for short GRBs) and a fast-cooling spectrum ($\nu_m > \nu_c$) to be compatible with the standard model.
 We do note that the radio data are rather scarce for this burst.
-Our best-fit model does a good job with the optical and X-ray light curves, but cannot reproduce the radio light curve, including the late-time decline. \citet{troja16} show their broken power-law fits but not the light curves from their afterglow model, which requires a slightly off-axis jet.